-While there is support in the model for seeds to act as individuals (see Trees), these seeds are not individuals but merely numbers in a grid.
+While there is support in the model for seeds to act as individuals (see Tree life history stages), these seeds are not individuals but merely numbers in a grid.
 You could not, for instance, create a list of individual seed positions.